-Lawyers confronted with issues regarding client confidentiality must bear in mind that the controlling rules are derived from two separate sources: (1) the law of attorney-client privilege governed by statute in CPLR 4503(a), and (2) the rules governing the "Preservation of Confidences and Secrets of a Client," set forth under Canon 4 of the Code of Professional Responsibility (see Code of Professional Responsibility DR 4-101 [22 NYCRR 1200.19]).
-The provisions of Canon 4 are much broader than the more narrow CPLR 4503(a).
+Lawyers confronted with issues regarding client confidentiality must bear in mind that the controlling rules are derived from two separate sources: (1) the law of attorney client privilege governed by statute in CPLR 4503(a), and (2) RPC 1.6.
+The provisions of RPC 1.6 are much broader than the more narrow CPLR 4503(a).
 They may apply without regard to the nature and source of the information, even to information already in the public domain or shared with others.